 -Antihypertensive medications should be taken according the participant's usual schedule for these medications.
-This is recommended to avoid changes in a participant's usual blood pressure on the day of the examination and in order to avoid abrupt changes in blood pressure and possible hemodynamic events during the visit.
+This is recommended to avoid changes in a participant's usual blood pressure on the day of the examination, and in order to avoid abrupt changes in blood pressure and possible hemodynamic events.
 Anti-anginal medication such as Nitrates also should be taken on the day of the examination according to schedule.

 - -There are no particular safety concerns associated with aspirin, anticoagulants and antiplatelet aggregation agents, although bruising and minimal bleeding may occur at the venipuncture site. - -Individuals who have diabetes and take oral hypoglycemic medications can withhold them until the last blood draw and their snack.
 Participants who take insulin should be asked to withhold the morning dose until the blood draw and snack.
-Participants who use insulin should be advised to check their capillary glucose level two hours after the snack. - -Medications for cancer, HIV, autoimmune and neurological disorders should be taken as prescribed by the participant's physician.
+It is important to remind these study participants to bring their insulin to the ARIC field center on the day of their examination, arrange for the safe storage of their medication(s) during reception, and then administer their insulin dose after the snack.
+Participants who use insulin should also be advised to check their capillary glucose level two hours after the snack. - -Medications for cancer, HIV, autoimmune and neurological disorders should be taken as prescribed by the participant's physician.
 Some of these medications may need to be taken with food, and at set times.
-Field centers make it possible for the participant to take these medications accordingly; if this is not practicable the participant is asked to consult with their physician.
+Field centers make it possible for the participant to take these medications as prescribed; if this is not practicable the participant is asked to consult with their physician prior to the examination visit.

-The study participant is reminded that the blood tests and other examination procedures require fasting for at least 8 hours prior to drawing blood and that a snack is provided about two hours after the start of the field center examination.
-Fasting means no consumption of food or drinks (including alcohol), with the exception of water.
+The study participant is reminded that the blood tests and other examination procedures require fasting for at least 8 hours prior to drawing blood, and that a snack is provided about one hour after the start of the field center examination.
+Fasting means not consuming food or drinks (including alcohol), with the exception of water.
 Participants will be asked to not consume food or drinks after midnight prior to the clinic visit and to refrain from smoking for the same length of time, or for 8 hours prior to the scheduled time of arrival at the field center.
 The participant is asked whether there are medical reasons for him/her not to be fasting for this length of time and alternate arrangements are made if necessary after consultation with the a supervisor.
 Study participants are then told what the options for the snack are at the field center and asked whether the participant has any dietary needs that are not met by these choices.

-Key scheduling tasks are to explain where the field center is located; identify the appointment time; establish how the participant prefers to get there; identify any special medical conditions; provide brief but complete instructions.
+Key scheduling tasks are: explain where the field center is located; identify the appointment time; establish how the participant prefers to get there; identify any special medical conditions; provide brief but complete instructions.
 The interviewer also mentions that a confirmation letter will be mailed with the specifics of the appointment just made, and a bag for their medications with instructions.
 Lastly, remaining questions are answered and (optionally) staff can mention that a reminder call will be made.
 After a successful scheduling call, study personnel process the participant ID; name, address and phone number; appointment time and transportation preference; and any special instructions.
 The appointments schedule is updated and the "final status" is recorded in CDART.